Luna command-line tool documentation

 Restrictions for channel names

-make processing the output much easier, i.e. if you use destrat
+also make processing output easier, i.e. if you use destrat

-to produce a data table where the channel labels are used to make
+to produce a table that uses channel labels as

 Search paths